Yoav666s/dnd-wiki/collections/_classes/nornfeld/warlock/thing-of-the-hollow-patron.md

  overlay_image: /assets/images/classes/warlock/the-thing/2024/header.png
  teaser: /assets/images/classes/warlock/the-thing/2024/header.jpg
 ---
-Deep beneath the world’s skin, where stone remembers every footfall and darkness swallows sound, something vast and patient waits.
-The Thing of the Hollow is not a distant cosmic will, but a living presence that coils through caverns, roots itself in mountain bones, and listens through the trembling earth.
-It knows the fear of those who tread above, and it teaches its servants to hunt as it does--sensing through stone, slipping through the bones of the world, and seeping into the dreams of the unwary.
-Its gifts are not whispers from the stars, but the slow, suffocating embrace of the deep places where no light reaches and no cry escapes.

-Deep inside the caverns of the Hollow, lies a monstrosity that haunts the dreams of those who dare step into its territory.
+Deep inside the caverns of the Hollow, lies a monstrosity that haunts those who dare step into its territory.
+Through vivid nightmares, possessions, and outright madness, it poisons the mind of travelers who venture into the ever-changing caverns.
+You've made a pact with it, and thus gain some its powers as well as safe passage through the Hollow.

 # Level 3: Thing of the Hollow Spells
 The magic of your patron ensures you always have certain spells ready; when you reach a Warlock level specified in the Archfey Spells table, you thereafter always have the listed spells prepared.